canonical/kafka-operator/docs/how-to/h-enable-encryption.md

 # How to enable encryption

-## Deploy a TLS Provider charm
+The Apache Kafka and Apache ZooKeeper charms implements the Requirer side of the [`tls-certificates/v1`](https://github.com/canonical/charm-relation-interfaces/blob/main/interfaces/tls_certificates/v1/README.md) charm relation.
+Therefore, any charm implementing the Provider side could be used.
 To enable encryption, you should first deploy a TLS certificates Provider charm.

-The Kafka and ZooKeeper charms implements the Requirer side of the [`tls-certificates/v1`](https://github.com/canonical/charm-relation-interfaces/blob/main/interfaces/tls_certificates/v1/README.md) charm relation.
-Therefore, any charm implementing the Provider side could be used.
+## Deploy a TLS Provider charm

 One possible option, suitable for testing, could be to use the `self-signed-certificates`, although this setup is however not recommended for production clusters.